-Stage 1 - In the first instance, if you are unable to resolve the issue informally, you should email the member of staff who dealt with you, so that he or she has a chance to put things right.
-You should set out the details of your complaint, the consequences for you as a result, and the remedy you are seeking and email it to us HERE.
+Stage 1 - In the first instance, if you are unable to resolve the issue informally, you should set out the details of your complaint, the consequences for you as a result, and the remedy you are seeking and email it to us HERE.

 Stage 2 - If you are not satisfied with the initial response to the complaint then you should address an email to the Manager and ask for your complaint and the response to be reviewed.
-You can expect an acknowledgement of your request within 3 working days of receipt and a response within 10 workings days.
-Emails should be sent to firstname.lastname@example.org
+You can expect an acknowledgement of your request within 3 working days of receipt and a further response within 10 workings days.

 accommod8 aims to resolve all matters as quickly as possible.
 Inevitably some issues will be more complex and therefore may require longer to be fully investigated.
 If a matter requires more detailed investigation, you will receive an interim response describing what is being done to deal with the matter, and when a full reply can be expected and from whom.

-Stage 3 - If you are still not satisfied with the further response from the Manager we would advise you to refer the matter to one of following regulatory bodies depending on the nature of the complaint.
+Stage 3 - If you are still not satisfied with the response from the Manager we advise you to refer the matter to one of following regulatory bodies.

 Tenants with property or tenancy issues in Liverpool should contact: